Mean fields and fluctuations in compressible magnetohydrodynamic flows: Influence of the mean-field dynamo

-In the kinematic stage of the mean-field dynamo, there are regions in which $e_{st}$ is significantly non-zero, whilst $\langle e_{k} \rangle_{\ell}$ is uniform by comparison (see Fig.~\ref{fig:Figure8}).
-The mean and turbulent kinetic energies, $e_{s}$ and $e_{t}$ respectively, also exhibit highly non-zero behaviour in the same regions as $e_{st}$, although these are not demonstrated here.
-The contribution from the $z\text{--}$component of $e_{st}$, $\langle u_z\rangle_\ell \, \mu(\rho,u_z)$, comprises a large fraction of the total quantity (about $80 \%$) and so the vertical behaviour is dominant for $e_{st}$ at this stage.
-The values for which $e_{st}$ is highest strongly coincide with regions of large positive $\langle u_{z} \rangle_{\ell}$, which are the regions of hot gas outflows.
-Thus, at the kinematic stage of the mean-field dynamo, $e_{st}$ is strongly correlated with the outflows of hot gas.
+In the kinematic stage of the mean-field dynamo, there are regions in which $e_{\rm st}$ differs from zero significantly, whilst $\langle e_{k} \rangle_{\ell}$ is uniform by comparison (see figure~\ref{fig:kin_eng_colourmaps}).
+The mean and turbulent kinetic energies, $e_{\rm s}$ and $e_{\rm t}$ respectively (not shown here), are also significant in the same regions as $e_{\rm st}$.
+The contribution to $e_{\rm st}$ from the $z$-component of $\vect{u}$, $\langle u_z\rangle_\ell \, \mu(\rho,u_z)$, comprises a large fraction of the total kinetic energy (about $80 \%$) and so the vertical flow is dominant in $e_{\rm st}$ at this stage.
+The values for which $e_{\rm st}$ is highest strongly coincide with regions of large positive $\langle u_{z} \rangle_{\ell}$, which are the regions of hot gas outflows.
+Thus, at the kinematic stage of the mean-field dynamo, $e_{\rm st}$ is strongly correlated with the outflows of hot gas.
 In this model, the mean magnetic field is absent from the regions of hot gas, as demonstrated by \citet{Evirgen:2017}.
-Thus, the mean magnetic field also avoids regions in which $e_{st}$ is strongly non-zero.
+Thus, the mean magnetic field also avoids regions in which $e_{\rm st}$ is significant in magnitude.

-The action of the amplified mean magnetic field on the kinetic energies is demonstrated in Fig.~\ref{fig:Figure9}.
-The values of $e_{st}$ are reduced significantly and $e_{st}$ appears more uniform.
-By contrast, $\langle e_{k} \rangle_{\ell}$ is now more significant and the non-uniform structure of $\langle e_{k} \rangle_{\ell}$ is much more clear.
-The vertical contribution to $e_{st}$ is also dramatically reduced and is no longer the dominant contribution.
-The mean vertical velocity is reduced both in maximal value and in the size of regions in which $\langle u_z\rangle_\ell$ is highly non-zero, indicative of the reduction of hot gas outflows.
-Thus, the partial suppression of the hot gas outflows by the mean magnetic field has both significantly reduced the value of $e_{st}$ and resulted in behaviour of the overall kinetic energy becoming independent of the behaviour of $e_{st}$.
+The effect of the amplified mean magnetic field on the kinetic energies is demonstrated in figure~\ref{fig:kin_eng_colourmaps_1}.
+The values of $e_{\rm st}$ are reduced significantly and $e_{\rm st}$ appears more uniform.
+By contrast, $\langle e_{k} \rangle_{\ell}$ is now more significant and the non-uniform structure of $\langle e_{k} \rangle_{\ell}$ is more pronounced.
+The contribution to $e_{\rm st}$ from the vertical flow is also dramatically reduced, and no longer dominates.
+The mean vertical velocity is reduced both in maximal value and in the size of regions in which $\langle u_z\rangle_\ell$ is significant, indicative of the suppression of the hot gas outflow.
+Thus, the partial suppression of the hot gas outflow by the mean magnetic field has both significantly reduced the value of $e_{\rm st}$ and resulted in the dynamics of the overall kinetic energy becoming independent of the behaviour of $e_{\rm st}$.